datguypiko/Firefox-Mod-Blur/README.md

 </br>

 :warning:
 > If you want to use 96.0.
-I made a file without blur effect.
-Use *userChrome-NoBlurEffect.css*
+I made multiple files without blur effect.
+Use any of selected styles with the tag *'-NoBlur-'* until they fix the issue.

 :warning:
 > *If you update to :x:**96.0** you will lose blur effect and everything will be transparent.
 Use at least :heavy_check_mark:**95.0.2** or downgrade to it https://support.mozilla.org/en-US/kb/install-older-version-firefox untill they fix it.*